Queen of Glory

 Queen of Glory is a 2021 American comedy-drama film written and directed by and starring Nana Mensah, in her directorial debut.
 Set in the Bronx, New York City, it depicts a Ghanaian-American scientist who inherits a Christian bookstore from her deceased mother.

 The film had its world premiere in the US Narrative Competition section at the Tribeca Festival in June 2021, where Mensah received the Best New Narrative Director prize and the Special Jury Prize for Artistic Expression.
 The film garnered two nominations at the 37th Independent Spirit Awards: Meeko Gattuso for Best Supporting Male for his role as Pitt, and the film for Best First Feature.

 Plot

 Sarah Obeng is a doctoral student in neuro-oncology at Columbia University.
-She plans to abandon her program and relocate to Ohio, where her colleague and boyfriend Lyle, whom she expects to divorce with his current wife, has been offered a post.
+She plans to abandon her program and relocate to Ohio, where her colleague and boyfriend Lyle, whom she expects to divorce his current wife, has been offered a post.
 Her mother dies unexpectedly, and Sarah inherits her house and a Christian bookstore named King of Glory in the Pelham Parkway section of the Bronx, which she decides to sell.
 Sarah's father returns from Ghana, and she holds a wake at the house, but relatives insist a traditional Ghanaian funeral take place.
 The bookstore's sole employee is Pitt, an ex-convict.
 Sarah befriends him, and withholds her plan to sell the store from him.